 One major, endless research opportunities

-ILR provides opportunities for undergraduate students to work with professors within their research areas or to pursue independent research.
+ILR provides unique opportunities for undergraduate students to collaborate with professors within their research areas or to pursue independent research.
+The School enhances students' participation in research with faculty mentoring and fellowships to financially support projects.
 Students involved in research develop close relationships with faculty, become authors or coauthors of published articles, and present at conferences and meetings.

-Senior Honors Program
+Senior Honors Thesis

 Rawlings Scholars Program

-Also see The Research Paper website: http://rso.cornell.edu/TRP/.
-The Research Paper is a magazine written and published by undergraduates that features research stories from across the Cornell campus.
-It's published twice a year.
+For more information on ILR student research, visit the ILR Student Services website.
+Also, please see the website for The Research Paper, a magazine written and published by undergraduates that features research stories from across the Cornell campus.